DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 8.md

 1. Open Flow [Playground](https://play.flow.com/)
 2. Create a public dictionary named `storedKnight` of type resource and initialize its value in the `init` function.

+Next, we’ll learn how to declare and use functions in Cadence.

 ### Solution !!

 ![Alt text](image-6.png)